most famous diamonds

 CTF Pink Star Diamond

-The Pink Star or Steinmetz Pink diamond is the largest known diamond being rated Vivid Pink.
+The Pink Star or Steinmetz Pink diamond is the largest known diamond rated Vivid Pink.

 In 2017 the diamond was sold at an auction in Hong Kong for US$71.2 million to Chow Tai Fook Enterprises.